dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 ### Source code is up on Github

-The source code exmaples that I write about in this blog post can also [be found in my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-curve-quadratic-bezier-curve) on Github.
-This is also where I have the source code exmaples for my [many other blog posts on threejs](/categories/three-js/) that I have wrote over the years.
+The source code examples that I write about in this blog post can also [be found in my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-curve-quadratic-bezier-curve) on Github.
+This is also where I have the source code examples for my [many other blog posts on threejs](/categories/three-js/) that I have wrote over the years.

 ### Version Numbers matter

-When I first wrote this blog post I was using r152 of threejs.
+When I first wrote this blog post I was using r152 of threejs, as such I am following the [r152 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md) that I set for myself with this revision.
+This means that I am using module type script tags with an import map.

 ## 1 - Some Basic examples of 2D Quadratic Bezier Curves